amiaopensource/vrecord/README.md

 ### Ending a Capture

-If you are finished recording and the vrecord window hasn't already closed, close the window.
-You can also press `q` or `esc` while the window is active.
+If you are finished recording and the player window hasn't already closed, close the window.
+You can also press `q` or `esc` while the player window is active.

 ### A Few Quirks